kiptoo-korir/practice-node-api/README.md

 **`npm run dev`**

+## Upcoming changes

+Will be including at least a postman collection in the repository for ease of playing around with the api and if time allows proper api documentation

 ## Invitation to comment

 Feel free to pitch in with contributions and or corrections on the code, Thanks.